shopware/shopware/docs/platform/context-rules.md

 # Context rules
-The context rule system allows oto customized or validated different data sources, depending on the context, customer or application.
+The context rule system allows to customized or validated different data sources, depending on the context, customer or application.
 The corresponding sources are located in `src/Context/Rule`.
 It is possible to cover complex conditions with simple object orientation sources.
 The rules can access the current storefront context data and the current customer's cart to be validated.
 An entire simple rule might look like this: